vemonet/nanopub-website/src/pages/sessions.md

 - All sessions are in this [Zoom channel](https://vu-live.zoom.us/j/97176002956?pwd=UHh5MGJWNHpEcFZKbTA0Kzcrc29TQT09).
 Anyone can join without registration.
 - We use these [notes](https://docs.google.com/document/d/1_vL-hxsHGcy85g7EIUdLesztXFofQ9QW4VdZG3K5J8g/edit#) during the sessions and for the record.
-- The meetings are open to everyone and invitations are sent out via our [mailing list](https://groups.google.com/g/nanopub-users/).
+- The meetings are open to everyone and invitations are sent out by email.
+Subscribe to our [Google Group](https://groups.google.com/g/nanopub-users/) by hitting _Ask to join group_ and be notified.

-Upcoming sessions: 13 June, 11 July.
-Summer break afterwards.
+Upcoming sessions: 11 July, Summer Break, 19 Sept, 24 Oct, 14 Nov, 12 Dec.

 ## Nano Session #6